FaizSayyid/determinism-in-simulation/README.md

 # Stochasticity, Determinism, and Reproducibility in Simulation

 There are many forms of simulation in the computational community.
-One useful way to divide them is into **stochastic** and **deterministic**: that is, given the same input, should the model always produce the same output?
-In this short article, we discuss when stochasticity is *absolutely necessary* and when/how it may be eliminated in the name of **reproducibility**.
+One useful way to divide them is into **stochastic** and **deterministic**: that is, given the same input, does the model always produce the same output.
+In this short article, we attempt to answer the questions of:
+1. When stochasticity is *absolutely necessary* ?
+2. When/how may it be eliminated in the name of **reproducibility**.

 ## Simulation
 What is the point of a simulation?
 The goal of a simulation is to answer a question by constructing a model of the system under study.
 An ideal simulation should capture the *essential* mechanics relevant to the question at hand without containing extraneous computational or mathematical details.
 If we capture too few details then the simulation will provide misleading answers.
 On the other hand if we include too many we risk modelling components that have no impact upon the question being studied.
 The art of simulation is therefore to capture the essentials of the system, acknowledging that smaller effects will neglected but hoping that their omission will not too matter too much.
 In general, broader questions can be addressed with simpler, more abstract simulations, whereas specific or fine-grained questions typically require greater simulation detail.